aws-samples/shopfloor-connectivity/docs/README.md

 </tr>
 <tr class="odd">
 <td>AdapterServer</td>
-<td>If the adapter runs as a service in a separate process, then this attribute must refer to an entry for that server in the ProcolAdapterServers section.</td>
+<td>If the adapter runs as a service in a separate process, then this attribute must refer to an entry for that server in the ProtocolAdapterServers section.</td>
 <td>String</td>
 <td>If this attribute is not set then the SFC core will load and execute the protocol adapter in the SFC core process.
 If set then and IPC client will be used to communicate with the service that runs the protocol adapter.</td>
 </tr>